mecid/mecid.github.io/_posts/2019-10-16-localization-in-swiftui.md

 Text("birthday \(date, formatter: formatter)")
 ```

-In the code sample above, we pass a DateFormatter, which converts a *Date* representation into a proper localized string value.
+In the code sample above, we pass a *DateFormatter*, which converts a *Date* representation into a proper localized string value.
 This code will run a localized string lookup and then apply the formatter.
 Here is how the translation file should look.

 ```swift
 "birthday %@" = "My birthday is %@.";